FRC4048/robot-docs/docs/apriltag-vision.md

 - `ConstantVisionTruster` - does **not** change trust based on the measurement's distance to the apriltag.
 - `LinearVisionTruster` - changes trust proportionally to the measurement's distance to the apriltag.
-- `SquareVisionTruster` - changes trust proportionally to the measurement's distance to the apriltag **squared**.
+- `SquareVisionTruster` - changes trust proportionally to the measurement's distance to the apriltag **squared**